 The study of geology can best be done in the field where direct observations of both the processes and the scale of these processes, can be made.
 This is one example of where, if a picture is worth a thousand words, being able to engage in hands-on investigation will result in an infinitely more rewarding experience than sitting through a lecture looking at images from 1000 miles away.
 It follows directly from the quality of the learning experience that the pace of learning can also be accelerated allowing both time to explore details of particularly interesting aspects of the subject matter and a greater range of topics than might be found in a typical semester long course based on a traditional campus.

-The intensity of the experience, resulting from the total immersion environment created by living and working at the Indiana University Geologic Field Station will produce a coherent and lasting understanding of the fundamental principles that are at the heart of the geological sciences; this will provide the foundation that will allow this knowledge to be applied universally in whatever situations the person will later finds themselves in.
+The intensity of the experience, resulting from the total immersion environment created by living and working at the Indiana University Geologic Field Station, will produce a coherent and lasting understanding of the fundamental principles that are at the heart of the geological sciences; this will provide the foundation that will allow this knowledge to be applied universally in whatever situations the person will later find themselves.

 The Indiana University Geologic Field Station is set in an area of profound geologic diversity and ready access to exposures of rocks and other relevant teaching materials and settings.
 Taking advantage of this location and the ability to teach in total emersion setting warrants the designation of this as a new course.
 Additionally, the content has been designed to overlap areas that are historically divided between two standard introductory geology courses, physical geology and historical geology that traditionally were both required as the basis of the first year of study.